List of Ghostbusters characters: Gozer the Gozerian

-Gozer returns in the 2021 sequel.
-Ghostbusters: Afterlife as the main antagonist.
-In the film, Egon learned of Gozer's eventual return in 2021 and moved to Summerville, Oklahoma, where the selenium used to construct the Shandor building—from the first film—was mined from, to prepare a series of traps to stop Gozer permanently.
+Gozer returns in the 2021 sequel, Ghostbusters: Afterlife, as the main antagonist.
+In the film, Egon learned of Gozer's eventual return in 2021 and moved to Summerville, Oklahoma, where the selenium used to construct 550 Central Park West (the structure used to summon Gozer) was mined from, to prepare a series of traps to stop Gozer permanently.
 Egon lured the disembodied Gozer to his farm after capturing one of its minions and preventing ghosts from flooding into Summerville, but the gambit failed, and Egon hid the ghost trap holding the creature.
 Egon is then attacked by the other creature, causing him to suffer a fatal heart attack.
 When the creature inside the trap was freed, it returned to Shandor's mine.
 Vinz Clortho and Zuul picked new hosts and return to the Gozerian temple, and Gozer was brought back to Earth in a form similar to its previous, but includes skeletal protrusions and spikes, with energy surging throughout its body (due to Jason Reitman's desire to use prosthetic like Alien film series' that starred Sigourney Weaver instead of a form-fitting costume like the first film's and of different actresses as the character both physically and disembodied, and with Gozer being a shape-shifter, explaining the differences in appearance).
 This time, Gozer does not assume a Destructor Form when facing the Ghostbusters.
 However, it animates Stay-Puft Marshmallows as Mini-Pufts as minions.
 Egon's grandchildren, Phoebe and Trevor, re-enact Egon's plan to lure Gozer to the farm by capturing Zuul in a ghost trap to render it incorporeal, though the trap once again fails and Zuul is released with Gozer's physical form restored.
 It is confronted once again by the original Ghostbusters, including the ghost of Egon, who help snare Gozer while Phoebe battles the entity and Trevor fires a proton beam to power the trap.
 Gozer and its minions are again defeated by the Ghostbusters, trapped inside ghost traps buried underneath the farm, and its threat is neutralized.
 However, after Gozer and its minions are deposited into the firehouse's ecto-containment unit, a warning light blinks.

 In Ghostbusters: Frozen Empire, Gozer is referred by Janine Menitz after the Ghostbusters defeated another evil deity Garraka.

 In Ghostbusters terminology from West End Games' role-playing game, Gozer would be a Class 7 Metaspectre.
 Gozer never appeared in The Real Ghostbusters animated series or receive a classification, but is referenced by Ray as a "Primal God" in the episode, "Janine Melnitz, Ghostbuster".
 Gozer was also used as a benchmark for other potent entities encountered, such as Proteus, Nexxa, Murray The Mantis and Great Cthulhu.
 Gozer was originally played by Yugoslav actress/model Slavitza Jovan and its demonic voice was provided by Paddi Edwards in the 1984 film.
 In the 2021 film, Gozer was portrayed by Emma Portner and an uncredited Olivia Wilde while voiced by Shohreh Aghdashloo.